Here is a breakdown of major shareholders in Pitney Bowes Inc. (NYSE: PBI)

 The top institutional shareholder in the company is Blackrock Inc. with over 25.33 million shares valued at $156.03 million.
 The investor’s holdings represent 14.62% of the PBI Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 17.57 million shares valued at $108.26 million to account for 10.14% of the shares outstanding.
 The other top investors are State Street Corporation which holds 6.47 million shares representing 3.74% and valued at over $39.87 million, while Dimensional Fund Advisors LP holds 1.85% of the shares totaling 3.21 million with a market value of $19.79 million.

-Pitney Bowes Inc. (NYSE: PBI) is 39.61% higher on its value in year-to-date trading and has touched a low of $1.67 and a high of $15.50 in the current 52-week trading range.
+Pitney Bowes Inc. (NYSE: PBI) is 49.19% higher on its value in year-to-date trading and has touched a low of $1.67 and a high of $15.50 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The PBI stock was last observed hovering at around $8.40 in the last trading session, with the day’s gains setting it 0.2% off its average median price target of $9.00 for the next 12 months.
-It is also 4.44% off the consensus price target high of $9.00 offered by 5 analysts, but current levels are 4.44% higher than the price target low of $9.00 for the same period.
+The PBI stock was last observed hovering at around $8.60 in the last trading session, with the day’s gains setting it 0.59% off its average median price target of $9.00 for the next 12 months.
+It is also -2.11% off the consensus price target high of $9.00 offered by 5 analysts, but current levels are -2.11% lower than the price target low of $9.00 for the same period.

 Pitney Bowes Inc. (PBI) Analyst Forecasts